Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Summary and Conclusions

 \subsection{Conclusions}

-Our survey highlights the importance of the cosmic filaments in modifying galaxy properties.
-Our study reveals indeed that the specific environment in which galaxies are located (field, filaments, cluster) act as primary driver of galaxy transformations.
-Cosmic web local densities, distances to the filament spines, and to the cluster center, in this order, are secondary parameters, but still significant dependencies of galaxy properties on these environmental parameters are found.
-Much of the gas deficiencies and changes in the morphological composition of the galaxy population, that are classically attributed to galaxy clusters, are already in place in these medium density environments that are the filaments.
-Part of the cluster galaxy properties can therefore be acquired in the clusters themselves, the rest being the consequence of the infall of the filament galaxies onto the cluster cores.
+Our survey highlights the importance of cosmic filaments in modifying galaxy properties.
+Our study reveals indeed that the specific environment in which galaxies are located (field, filaments, cluster) acts as the primary driver of galaxy transformation.
+The local density of the cosmic web, distance to the filament spines, and distance to the cluster center, in that order, are secondary parameters, but significant dependencies of galaxy properties on these environmental parameters are nevertheless found.
+Many of the gas deficiencies and the changes in morphological composition of the galaxy population that are classically attributed to galaxy clusters are already advanced in the medium-density environments { associated with the} filaments.
+Some of the properties of { cluster galaxies} can therefore be acquired in the clusters themselves, the rest being the consequence of the infall of the filament galaxies onto the cluster cores.

-As to the physical processes at play, mergers, stripping, tidal interactions, and starvation are the most commonly invoked mechanisms.
-Overall, going from the field, filaments, to Virgo cluster we have observed the emergence of ETGs in particular, but also LTGs, with increasing levels of gas deficiency, both in HI and H$_2$.
-Indeed, a large fraction 121/245 (i.e., $49\%\pm6\%$) of filament galaxies are deficient either in HI or H$_2$, or both.
-As these gas deficient sources are observed preferentially in dense regions within filaments, in groups, their gas reservoirs have likely experienced strong environment-driven pre-processing.
+{ As regards to the physical processes at play in the environments considered here, this work is unable to provide definitive answers, but} mergers, stripping, tidal interactions, and starvation are the most commonly invoked mechanisms.
+Overall, going from the field, to filaments, and then to the Virgo cluster, we observe the emergence of ETGs in particular, but also LTGs, with increasing levels of gas deficiency, both in HI and H$_2$.
+Indeed, a large fraction, 121/245 (i.e., $49\%\pm6\%$), of filament galaxies are deficient either in HI or H$_2$, or both.
+As these gas-deficient sources are observed preferentially in dense regions within filaments in groups, their gas reservoirs have likely experienced strong environment-driven pre-processing.